llavkush/Data-Science-Portfolio/index.md

 ## Deep Learning Projects

 - **Car Number Plate Detection and Recognition**
-<br>Build a OCR Engine from scratch using mnist dataset and AtoZ Dataset from Kaggle to recognize text from car number plate.
+<br>Build a OCR Engine using ResNet Architecture from scratch using mnist dataset and AtoZ Dataset from Kaggle to recognize text from car number plate.
 <br>Build a model to detect number plate from input image of vehicle and outputs it Car Registration number in text format with accuracy of 96%.
 <br>Deployed Webapp using Streamlit framework on Heroku
 <br>[Jupyter Notebook](https://github.com/llavkush/Number-Plate-Detection-and-Recognition/blob/Master/Car_Number_Plate_Detection_And_OCR__LavkushGupta.ipynb)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Number PLate Detection Webapp](https://number-pate-recognition.herokuapp.com/)